Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 This page answers that question.

 The low-energy expansion recovers Einstein gravity, Yang–Mills gauge theory, and fermionic dynamics, the standard content of fundamental physics.
 Beyond this, the coupled system forces three nontrivial structural consequences from the same equations, without additional input: the Born rule exponent p=2p = 2, the structural exclusion of the strong CP phase θ=0\theta = 0 (no axion required), and a quantitative measurement dissipation bound with 1/T1/T decoherence suppression at large scales.
-KKT saturation determines all fermion masses as structural outputs of the constraint architecture.
+KKT saturation determines all fermion masses as carrier-conditioned structural outputs of the constraint architecture on the adopted S3S^3 carrier.

 The system is falsifiable.
-It is falsified if the UV anchor is unsolvable, if the capacity inequality fails, if the IR admissibility bound is exceeded, or if the derived mass predictions disagree with observation.
+It is falsified if the UV anchor is unsolvable, if the capacity inequality fails, if the IR admissibility bound is exceeded, or if the carrier-conditioned mass predictions disagree with observation.

 1. The Problem Tier-1 Solves

 Every unification programme faces the same structural gap.
-You can write down a framework strings, loops, noncommutative geometry, asymptotic safety and show that it is compatible with the Standard Model.
+You can write down a framework like strings, loops, noncommutative geometry, asymptotic safety and show that it is compatible with the Standard Model.
 Compatibility is cheap.
 The hard question is: does the framework determine the Standard Model?
 Does it fix the parameters, or does it leave them as inputs?

 The Standard Model has roughly 19 free parameters: six quark masses, three lepton masses, three CKM mixing angles plus one CP phase, three gauge couplings, the Higgs mass, the Higgs vacuum expectation value, and the QCD vacuum angle θ\theta.
 Every existing unification programme either inputs these parameters by hand or generates a landscape of possibilities so vast that prediction becomes meaningless.

-2. The Field Content
+3. The Field Content

 The system lives on a compact oriented Euclidean spin 4-manifold (ME,gE)(M_E, g_E) with a Hermitian vector bundle EMEE \to M_E carrying a unitary connection AA.
 The field content is: